digital-land/digital-land-postgres/README.md

 **[WIP] Don't expect this to fully, reliably or consistently work.
 It's early days**

-This is a temporary repo to assist in loading data into the digital last postgres db.
+This is a possibly temporary repo to assist in loading data into the digital last postgres db.

 ## How to use this thing locally